edsu/json-intro/python.md

 is a list called *things* containing the integer `1`, the string `dog` and the real number `4.5`.

-### Dictionary
+### Dictionaries

-The next thing you need to know about is a Dictionary.
+The next thing you need to know about is a dictionary.
 A dictionary makes an association between a *key* and a *value*.
 It's like a mini-database where you can put stuff in, give it a unique identifier, and then use that identifier later to retrieve it.
 For example, a dictionary called `ages` containing